thegameofcode/cucumberly/README.md

 ### Run tests

-Make sure you have a mongodb instance running
+Make sure you have a mongodb instance running.
-For now you'll have to launch the server itself and the backdoor server for acceptance test purposes
+For now you'll have to launch the server itself and the backdoor server for acceptance test purposes.
+`npm start`, `npm run backdoor`

 ```
 npm run acceptance